 “For the revelation awaits an appointed time; it speaks of the end and will not prove false.

-Though it linger, wait for it; will certainly come and will not delay.”
+Though it lingers, wait for it; it will certainly come and will not delay.”

 Free Bible Reading Tip Sheet!